Undergraduate study - 2024 entry

 Psychology

 You will choose advanced courses in psychology.
-These will expand upon and combine the core areas required for British Psychological Society (BPS) accreditation.
+These will expand on and combine the core areas required for British Psychological Society (BPS) accreditation.

-To support your research work, you will complete further specialist courses in research methods and statistics, which you will conduct using R.
+To support your research work, you will use R in courses on research methods.

 Linguistics